vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api-v1.md

       value: 10.1.1.10
   ```

-**NOTE:** Currently, the address of type IPAddress is only supported.
+**NOTE:** The address of type IPAddress is only supported.
 The length of the addresses is also limited to a single address.

+#### Kubernetes Service types

+AKO Gateway API supports `ClusterIP` and `NodePort` Service types.

+#### Container Network Interface (CNI) providers

+AKO Gateway API claims support for `Calico` as CNI provider.

+#### Platforms/ Environments supported

+AKO Gateway API is supported on `Kubernetes` platform.

+#### Cloud Service Providers

+AKO Gateway API claims support for `VMware vCenter/vSphere ESX` Cloud.

+#### Known Issues:

+When no HTTPRoute rule matching a request is attached to the parent Gateway, a `500: Internal Server Error` is returned.